-Hanumanasana is an intermediate advanced seated yoga posture, that requires lots of flexibility, strength, and stability in the hamstrings and quadriceps.
-Hanumanasana name comes from the Sanskrit root there Hanuman means Hindu monkey god, and asana, meaning yoga pose.
+Hanumanasana (Splits Pose) is an intermediate-advanced seated yoga pose, that requires lots of flexibility, strength, and stability in the hamstrings and quadriceps.
+Hanumanasana’s name comes from the Sanskrit root there Hanuman means Hindu monkey god, and asana, meaning yoga pose.
 Hence it is called the Monkey pose can be included in flow yoga sequences.

-- To being the Hanumanasana, kneel on the floor with knees a little apart.
+- To being with Hanumanasana, kneel on the floor with knees a little apart.

-- Now, place your right foot forward and raise the inner sole. only outer heel touch the floor.
+- Now, place your right foot forward and raise the inner sole. only the outer heel touches the floor.

-- Take deep Inhale. and shift your weight into the outer heel of the right foot.
+- Take a deep Inhale. and shift your weight into the outer heel of the right foot.

 - With an exhalation, slowly bend your torso forward, and bring your fingertips to touch the floor.